Arowolokehinde/rootstock-academy-dev-course/README.md

 1. Your PR will be automatically tested
 2. The DevX team will review your submission
 3. You'll receive feedback if changes are needed
-4. Once approved, your grade will be recorded in Thinkific
+4. Once approved, your grade will be recorded in the platform
 5. You can proceed to the next module!

 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>